Mountain Equipment Co-op: 2020 financial difficulties and sale of assets

 In May 2020 Steve Grant, a former MEC staff member and former member of the board of directors, along with other long-term members, accused the MEC board of rigging its own elections since 2012, to allow it to stack the board with its own preferred members.
 The board had amended its own rules to allow it to recommend candidates on the ballot that it wanted elected and exclude candidates it deemed unqualified.

 As of September 14, 2020, MEC owed a syndicate of lenders $74 million.
-It had suffered loses and laid off 900 employees, in part because of the COVID-19 pandemic.
+It had suffered losses and laid off 900 employees, in part because of the COVID-19 pandemic.
 MEC expected to owe $92.4 million by the end of November.
 Its year-end financial statement indicates that had "lost $11.487 million in 2019 on sales of $462 million", partly due to COVID-19.
 At that time, the co-op had 5 million members.